PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/faq.md

 ### Does `@azure/msal-react` support Server Side Rendering (SSR) or static site generation?

 Yes!
-However, authentication cannot be done server side and you should avoid invoking msal APIs server side. `@azure/msal-react` abstracts some of this logic away from you but if you are building custom authentication logic please ensure all APIs are invoked when rendered in the browser.
+However, authentication cannot be done server side and you should avoid invoking MSAL APIs server side. `@azure/msal-react` abstracts some of this logic away from you but if you are building custom authentication logic please ensure all APIs are invoked when rendered in the browser.
 You can take a look at our [Next.js sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/nextjs-sample) and [Gatsby sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/gatsby-sample) for examples.

 ### Does `@azure/msal-react` support class components?

 Yes, `@azure/msal-react` supports both function and class components.
-Hooks, however, cannot be used in class components so you will need to consume the msal context and use the APIs provided by `@azure/msal-browser` to build equivalent logic.
+Hooks, however, cannot be used in class components so you will need to consume the MSAL context and use the APIs provided by `@azure/msal-browser` to build equivalent logic.
 More information about using `@azure/msal-react` in class components can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-react/docs/class-components.md).

-## Can @azure/msal-react be used with Microsoft Graph JavaScript SDK?
+## Can `@azure/msal-react` be used with Microsoft Graph JavaScript SDK?

 Yes, `@azure/msal-react` can be used as a custom authentication provider for the [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript).
 For an implementation, please refer to the sample: [React SPA calling Graph API](https://github.com/Azure-Samples/ms-identity-javascript-react-tutorial/tree/main/2-Authorization-I/1-call-graph).